So, what do you need to consider?

 The apprenticeship contract is generally a temporary contract – the time depending on the course provided and the qualification being achieved.

-The current minimum wage rate in the UK for an apprentice is £3.50 per hour (2017), this is the legal minimum.
+The current minimum wage rate in the UK for an apprentice is £3.70 per hour (2018), increasing to £3.90 (April 2019), this is the legal minimum.
 This rate applies to apprentices under 19 and those aged 19 or over who are in their first year.
 Apprentices must be paid at least the minimum wage rate for their age if they are an apprentice aged 19 or over and have completed their first year.

 However, you will need to consider if you are paying them correctly to avoid failing to meet the minimum wage requirements?